EU telecoms chief gets backing for reform package

 To make it easier for smaller operators to join roaming alliances, the latest draft softened the requirement that such accords cover at least 85 percent of EU population.

-Kroes also beat back a late challenge to the so-called “net neutrality” provisions in the package, which allow telecom operators to charge Internet companies for prioritising traffic on networks.
+Kroes also beat back a late challenge to the so-called “net neutrality” provisions in the package, which allow telecom operators to charge Internet companies for prioritizing traffic on networks.

 Telecom operators hope that Kroes’ net neutrality measures would clear up the legal uncertainty and head off other countries from passing laws such as the Dutch one.